 Accessibility of Reiki class location

-Is it necessary for the class to be easily accessible, or is it possible for you to travel to study with a Reiki master you feel drawn to?
+If you’re keen on an in-person class, is it necessary for the class to be easily accessible, or is it possible for you to travel to study with a Reiki master you feel drawn to?
 And is there anything you need to know about accessibility of the location itself, such as stairs or elevator, suitable for wheelchairs, etc.?

 Reiki class fee